eryx/vix/bundle/vim-autoformat/README.md

 * `asmfmt` for __Assembly__.
   An assembly formatter.
 Can be installed with `go get -u github.com/klauspost/asmfmt/cmd/asmfmt`.
 See https://github.com/klauspost/asmfmt for more info.

+* `nixfmt` for __Nix__.
+  It can be installed from nixpkgs with `nix-env -iA nixpkgs.nixfmt`.
+See https://github.com/serokell/nixfmt for more.

+* `dhall format` for __Dhall__.
+  The standard formatter, bundled with the interpreter.
+See https://github.com/dhall-lang/dhall-lang for more info.

+* `terraform fmt` for __Terraform__.
+  The standard formatter included with Terraform.
+See https://www.terraform.io/docs/cli/commands/fmt.html for more info.

+* `packer fmt` for __Packer__.
+  The standard formatter included with Packer.
+See https://www.packer.io/docs/commands/fmt for more info.

+* `nginxfmt.py` for __NGINX__.
+  See https://github.com/slomkowski/nginx-config-formatter for more info.

 ## Help, the formatter doesn't work as expected!

 If you're struggling with getting a formatter to work, it may help to set vim-autoformat in verbose-mode.
 Vim-autoformat will then output errors on formatters that failed.
+The value of g:autoformat_verbosemode could set as 0, 1 or 2. which means:
+0: no message output.
+1: only error message output.
+2: all message output.

 ```vim
 let g:autoformat_verbosemode=1